XerxesI/ipm-parser-demo/README.md

 # ipm-parser-demo
-run junit test src\test\java\ee\nets\ipmparserdemo\IpmParserTest.java It will parse the ipm file src\test\resources\pay202303066638.ipm results are printed to the console
+Run junit test src\test\java\ee\nets\ipmparserdemo\IpmParserTest.java \
+It will parse the ipm file at location src\test\resources\pay202303066638.ipm \
+The results are printed to the console